Many Parents Have Had Success By Healing Autism Naturally

 Another symptoms of autism that are often overlooked is persistent toe walking.
 A normal part of development is for a child to walk on tippy toes during their learning and development phase.
 If toe walking continues after the age of toe and a half years, it's worth seeing this as something that could be helped.
 There are medical reasons that can cause this, however I recommend exploring treatments to integrate primitive reflexes.
-If you are concerned about toe walking for your child, you can read more in this post.
+If you are concerned about toe walking for your child, you can read more in this post covering some reasons for

 Finding an integrative health practitioner specialising in functional medicine that understands these topics is a wise idea.
 They can devise targeted strategies based on skilful observation and testing.
 For many parents, it's difficult to find and afford this approach.
 In this case, parents typically decide to get started with diet and basic supplementation.
 Getting started prior to seeing an integrative health practitioner can be a good idea, because a good practitioner is likely to suggest this anyway, before they devise a more individualised strategy.

 Inflammation And The Brain